russelldavies/posh/README.rst

 ============================

 posh is a small HTTP daemon that listens for requests and sends the request body to the specified printing device.
+The received payload is written directly to the specified device file (raw mode) so your printer must be able to print the payload data without drivers.

 Inspired by the `12 Factor <http://12factor.net>`_ approach of treating backing services as attached resources, the printer becomes a URL based resource.